linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 09.03.2024 (announcement)
+- 🔒 Big strides in security at linkspreed.com and linkspreed.club! 💻 Now both sites support HSTS for maximum safety.
+How do you prioritize security on your websites?
+Share your tips and tricks! #WebsiteSecurity #HSTS #CyberSafe 🚀

+### 09.03.2024 (announcement)
+- 🔒 Exciting update!
+We've just bolstered our internal Zero Trust security infrastructure! 💪 What steps have you taken to enhance your security posture?
+Share your strategies with us! #CyberSecurity #ZeroTrust #TechSecurity 🛡️

+### 09.03.2024 (announcement)
 - 🔧 Our tech wizards are on fire!
 They’re crafting a power-packed native Android & iOS solution for the Web4 Network App. 📱🌐

 ### 09.03.2024 (announcement)